Students outside the EU/EEA

 If you work

 If you do any form of work while studying abroad, it might affect your membership in the Norwegian National Insurance Scheme, and thereby in your right to subsidisation for healthcare expenses from Helfo.
-You should contact NAV Social Insurance and Contributions to find out if you keep your membership in the Norwegian National Insurance Scheme.
+You should contact Nav to find out if you keep your membership in the Norwegian National Insurance Scheme.

 Health rights during holidays and after completing studies